Does Alabama require paid family or sick leave in 2026?

 Latoya’s 60-person Huntsville firm crossed the threshold in Q3 of the prior year.
 She is FMLA-covered for all of 2026 and all of 2027, regardless of any attrition between now and then.

-Single fixed rate covers leave-policy administration, FMLA eligibility tracking, PWFA accommodation logging, jury duty pay continuation, and USERRA reinstatement support.
-No setup fee, no exit fee, no markup on any statutory cost.
+Starting rate covers leave-policy administration, FMLA eligibility tracking, PWFA accommodation logging, jury duty pay continuation, and USERRA reinstatement support.
+No setup fee, no exit fee.
+See the Zero FX Fixed pricing page for the full rate card.

 Statutory employer cost (FICA, FUTA, SUTA, workers’ comp insurance) passes through at cost, itemised on the invoice.
 The leave package you design lives alongside, administered through the same platform.